 Lake Michigan Coast

-Lake Michigan is the third-largest of the five Great Lakes in North America (surface area) and has a volume of 1,180 cubic miles.
-It is the only Great Lake that is totally inside the United States of America.
+Lake Michigan is the only Great Lake that is totally inside the United States of America.
 The name "Michigan" comes from the Ojibwa Indian word "mishigami",

 meaning "great water."